johnpark144/johnpark144/README.md

 ✔️ Github : johnpark144

 ```
-I am the entry frontend developer who are smart at work aiming for fullstack developer someday.
+Hi!
+I am a front-end developer who is gradually developing as a full-stack developer.
-but I am dreaming of it since I enjoy !
+I am eagerly longing to be a good full-stack developer, That is my life-goal

 ```